davidandradeduarte/terraform-on-azure-udemy/NOTES.md

     ```terraform
     var.mylist[0]
     ```
-- There's a set of default functions that Terraform provide, like `element`, `slice`, etc. Documentation: [https://www.terraform.io/docs/language/functions/index.html](https://www.terraform.io/docs/language/functions/index.html)
+- There's a set of default built-in functions that Terraform provide, like `element`, `slice`, etc. Documentation: [https://www.terraform.io/docs/language/functions/index.html](https://www.terraform.io/docs/language/functions/index.html)
+- There's no support for user defined functions
 - When using resources we need to define the provider for those resources.
 Whether that be AWS, Azure, GCP, or any other supported providers.
 - Example for creating an aws resource:
     ```terraform